grommet/grommet/src/js/components/Tab/README.md

 **tab.hover.background**

-background color of the Tab on hover.
+background style of the Tab on hover.
 Expects ``.

 Defaults to